CTSRD-CHERI/morello-llvm-project/clang/docs/CHERIseedDesign.rst

 Global Variables
 ----------------

-Global Variables only have a capability generated "lazily" the first time they are accessed, then all subsequent accesses will utilise function calls to "accessor" functions, of which there is one per global.
+Global Variables only have a capability generated at the beginning during runtime by invoking ``__cheriseed_static_init``, then all subsequent accesses will utilise function calls to "accessor" functions, of which there is one per global.
 The generated capability, which functions as a pointer to the global variable, is referred to as its "shadow" capability.

-Currently this system of lazy initialisation can cause instability if global variables are used alongside multi-threading.

 Variadic Arguments
 ------------------